Skip to main content

 - Yes!
 We evaluate applications using a process we call "holistic review," which means GPA is just one aspect of how we view applications.
 See the Application Review section of our How to Apply page for more information on this topic.

-Please explain any circumstances that led to your GPA in your personal history statement.
-If your letter writers are familiar with your circumstances and can advocate for you, they should.
-If you have research experience, highlight that in your statement of purpose and CV.
-This will help your application shine! - When will I know if I've been asked to interview?
+You are strongly encouraged to explain any circumstances that led to your GPA in your personal statement.
+If your letter writers are familiar with your history and can advocate for you, they should.
+This will help your application shine!

 Financial Support